Kernow (bus company): Fleet

 First Kernow had an older fleet of buses, virtually all of which had been cascaded from other FirstGroup fleets.
-They included Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis, Plaxton Pointer on Dennis Dart chassis, Optare Solo's and Mercedes-Benz Citaros from Western Greyhound.
-Several closed top Volvo B7TL Plaxton Presidents were converted to part open top for 'Atlantic Coaster' routes for the 2017 summer season.
+They included Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis, Plaxton Pointer on Dennis Dart chassis, Optare Solos and Mercedes-Benz Citaros from Western Greyhound.

 First Kernow received 30 new Alexander Dennis Enviro400 MMCs in late 2016/early 2017 for use on its U1/U2 (blue livery) routes and the Tinner T1/T2 routes (red livery).
-A further 21 Enviro400 MMCs and 20 Alexander Dennis Enviro200 MMCs and 14 Optare Solo SRs were purchased in December 2018.
+A further 21 Enviro400 MMCs and 20 Alexander Dennis Enviro200 MMCs were purchased in 2018.

-Most services use green buses or those in First Group corporate pastel colours.
-Certain branded routes have dedicated liveries:
+Livery

+Some buses allocated to Cornwall carry FirstGroup corporate liveries but the local brand identity is carried by most of the fleet.
+The usual Kernow livery uses shades of green but some routes have special liveries: